iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Now wont start<br> :date: __2021-03-23 18:19:01__

 > Sadly, went pear-shaped during installation: created account, without username or details.
 Emailed developer; no response.
 Have uninstalled.
 1 star for a good idea.<br> :date: __2021-03-19 15:46:51__

-> only asks how you feel "today" and you can not say about retro-active days (like day after jab last week!)
-That makes it absolutely pointless for gathering essential data.
-Only had a dead arm feeling next day, like I was punched in arm.<br> :date: __2021-03-18 02:57:57__